__________________________________________________________________

 kept in heaven for you…

-The heaven call was a mystery that Jesus only told his disciples; Luke 10:23-24,
+The heaven call was a mystery that Jesus told only to his disciples;

-are the eyes that see what you see!
-For I tell you that many prophets
+‘Blessed are the eyes that see what you see!
+For I tell you that many

-and kings have desired to see what you see, but did not see it, and
+prophets and kings have desired to see what you see, but did not see it,

 1 Pet.
 1:10-12,